ElToro1966/mqtt_kafka_bridge/README.txt

 This is a simple bridge between an mqtt and a Kafka broker.
 It may be useful for test deployments, air-gapped setups, and similar.
-In production, and with access to the cloud, you may be better off using Kafka Connect, or similar.
+In production, and with access to the cloud, you may be better off using tried and tested solutions with proper redundancy, such as Kafka Connect.

 Configuration